 The first and most obvious thing to note is that capital flows and exchange rates are not determined within the Project LINK system; and monetary policies, to the extent that they are modeled at all, are in general defined with interest rates or the money supply treated as exogenous.
-As a consequence, the models are incapable of showing the distribution or monetary consequences of the OPEC-related capital flows.
+As a consequence, the

+5Even here, there is the possibility that the 1974 forecasts already involved such heavy adjustments to the wage-price mechanisms of the national models that the correctness of the aggregate forecasts for wages, prices, and output would not provide any test of the aptness of the underlying model specifications.
+To check this possibility would require more information than is available to me.
+HELLIWELL models are incapable of showing the distribution or monetary consequences of the OPEC-related capital flows.
 With no modeling of capital flows, it is not possible to realistically model exchange rates; indeed, the asset approach to flexible exchange rates emphasizes how important it is to model capital flows and exchange rate expectations in a consistent manner.
 Although I would be surprised if the multilateral determination of capital flows and exchange rates were not fairly high on the Project LINK research agenda, the monetary repercussions of oil price increases and the resulting trade imbalances are for now handled in an ad hoc manner, with exchange rates set exogenously and then reassessed in the light of the trade imbalance implied by the Project LINK solutions for trade prices and trade flows.
 In general, one would have to conclude that the domestic and international determinants and consequences of monetary policy, including private sector expectations about future policies, are not adequately handled within the Project LINK national models.
-Within the present structure of linkages, what are the various features of an